GLD5000/GLD-Minimal-Template/readme.md

 1. replace names:

 -   <title>GLD Minimal Template</title> (in index.html)
--   "name": "gld-minimal-template" (in package.json)
--   "name": "gld minimal template", (2 x in package-lock.json)
+-   "name": "gld-minimal-template" (in package.json & 2 x in package-lock.json)

 2. Add a favicon to index.html